 Adam McKay

 Adam McKay (born April 17, 1968) is an American screenwriter, producer, and director.
 McKay began his career as a head writer for the NBC sketch comedy show Saturday Night Live (SNL) from 1995 to 2001.
-After leaving SNL, McKay co-wrote with comedian Will Ferrell on his comedy films Anchorman: The Legend of Ron Burgundy (2004), Talladega Nights: The Ballad of Ricky Bobby (2006), and The Other Guys (2010).
-Ferrell and McKay later co-wrote and co-produced many television series and films, with McKay co-producing their website Funny or through their company, Gary Sanchez Productions.
+After leaving SNL, McKay collaborated with comedian Will Ferrell on his comedy films Anchorman: The Legend of Ron Burgundy (2004), Talladega Nights: The Ballad of Ricky Bobby (2006), and The Other Guys (2010).
+Ferrell and McKay later co-wrote and co-produced numerous television series and films, with McKay himself co-producing their website, Funny or Die, through their company, Gary Sanchez Productions.

-McKay began venturing into more dramatic territory in the 2010s.
-He wrote and directed the satirical films The Big Short (2015), Vice (2018), and Don't Look Up (2021).
+Aside from working with Ferrell, McKay wrote and directed the satirical films The Big Short (2015), Vice (2018), and Don't Look Up (2021).
 McKay won an Academy Award, a BAFTA, and a Critics' Choice Award for adapting the screenplay of The Big Short.
-In 2019, McKay founded the production company Hyperobject Industries.
+In 2019, McKay founded Hyperobject Industries, a production company.

 Description above from the Wikipedia article Adam McKay, licensed under CC-BY-SA, full list of contributors on Wikipedia.